Guidelines

 Strong

-In cases that persist despite aspiration and intracavernous injection of a sympathomimetic drug, repeat these steps before considering surgical intervention.
+Repeat aspiration and intracavernous injection of a sympathomimetic drug in cases that persist despite prior aspiration and intracavernous injection of a sympathomimetic drug, before considering surgical intervention.

 Strong

 Treat ischaemic priapism associated with sickle cell disease in the same fashion as idiopathic ischaemic priapism.
+Do not use exchange transfusion as a primary treatment.
 Provide other supportive measures (intravenous hydration, oxygen administration with alkalisation with bicarbonate, blood exchange transfusions), but do not delay initial treatment to the penis.

 Strong